 Love every single house along the canal.
-These long house boats on the river (picture above) are also liveable.
-It can occupy up to 80m2 and the rent is exorbitant!
+These long house boats on the river are also liveable.
+It can occupy up to 80 square metres, and apparently the rent is exorbitant!

-If you don’t know already, Amsterdam holds free walking tours (Read: How To Hire A Tour Guide For Free).
-Look them up online!
+If you don’t know already, Amsterdam holds free walking tours.
 I highly recommend looking at Amsterdam through the eyes of a local rather than a tourist.
 You’ll get way lot more insight.

 LOVE this street.
 I was so happy when RQ and I chanced upon all the graffiti.
 We easily dubbed it one of our best highlights in Amsterdam.
 Every brick was shouting in different colours at me.